tokyokim0226/soft2-bouncing/README.md

 ./my_bouncing4 5 solar.dat
 ```

+The format is `./my_bouncing4 [number of celestial bodies you want to print] [file name]`

+If you try to print more than 5 celestial bodies (for instance: `./my_bouncing4 6 solar.dat`), you will be returned an error saying that there are only 5 celestial objects max.

+If you try to print less than 5, then simply you will have n-1 planets and the sun on the screen.

-Then, an output that looks something like this will show, with visibly 4 planets orbiting around the Sun:
+With the correct command, an output that looks something like this will show, with visibly 4 planets orbiting around the Sun (using the execution above):

 [![image.png](https://i.postimg.cc/bNfKPZb4/image.png)](https://postimg.cc/7bXBMYKN)

+## Brief Explanation of code
 -----

 First, a solar.dat file is read, which stores the data of planets in the following format: